nealmckee/swarmviz/README.md

 4. Z-Coordinate

 Time, the Y-coordinate as well as additional properties will be disregarded.
 The tool also assumes that there are no missing time steps, so the index in the tensor corresponds exactly.

-### Collisions

-Two **.json** files following the naming conventions

-- .*aarefl.json for the agent-agent collisions
-- .*warefl.json for the agent-wall collisions

-with the following internal structure:

-- an outer dictionary with the run number (zero indexed) as a string as keys and values in the form of
-  - a dictionary with the agent ID (zero indexed) as a string as keys and values in the form of
-    - a list of all time steps (integers, not time points!) where a collision of the respective type occurred

-Currently, only a single run is supported, so only the first run will be read.

 ## Output Specification